bimobject/docs/docs/documentation/supplier/supplier-overview.md

 ## Adding a supplier to your library

 If you are new to Eando X, you might not have any suppliers in yor library yet.
-Read more about how to add a supplier [here](/documentation/supplier/adding-a-supplier).
+Read more about how to add a supplier that is already connected to Eando X [here](/documentation/supplier/adding-a-supplier).

 ## Inviting a supplier

-If any of your suppliers are not part of Eando X, you can send them an invite to the platform, along with a request for the components you need.
+If your supplier is not part of Eando X, you can send them an invite to the platform, along with a request for the components you need.
 Read more about it [here](/documentation/supplier/inviting-a-supplier).